CodeBlastr/books/README.md

-# CodeBlastr Books
+# CodeBlastr Playground

-Financial Tracking App w/ Laravel, ReactJS, Yodlee
+Just a little repository for playing with Laravel, ReactJS, and consuming some apis, and maybe some other fun stuff.